hurr-son/restaurant-page/README.md

  Overall, I feel pretty good about how it turned out.
 These things never feel done, but in the future I would like to rebuild the whole thing in React and hook it up to a backend.
+ I also think it needs a much better design.

 The cover image is by Daniele Colucci from [Unsplashed](https://unsplash.com/@daniele71043)